-This year FNIGC will grant up to four $2,500 bursaries to outstanding First Nations students enrolled in a post-secondary institution (university or college) in health, social sciences, or applied sciences, or studying issues related to helping First Nations achieve data sovereignty.
+Established in 2011, FNIGC’s National Student Bursary is awarded annually to outstanding First Nations students enrolled in a post-secondary institution (university or college) in health, social sciences, applied sciences, or studying issues related to helping First Nations achieve data sovereignty.

 “FNIGC’s National Student Bursary is intended to make First Nations students’ lives a little easier while they are away at school” says Bonnie Healy, Chair of the FNIGC Board of Directors.
 “We understand the disproportionate number of barriers our students face when it comes to completing their education.
 Our hope is that this bursary will reduce some of the stress and allow them to focus on their studies.”

-For more information on the bursary application process, contact Erin Corston, Senior Advisor, Partnerships & Capacity, at613-733-1916 ext.
+For more information on the bursary application process, contact Erin Corston, Senior Advisor, Partnerships & Capacity, at 613-733-1916 ext.
 128 or at email@example.com.